I AM THE SAS, I AM 82 YEARS OLD TODAY

 Bob Shepherd’s smocks, beret, belt and fighting knife.

-My old Regiment 22 SAS Regiment is 82 years old later this year.
+My old unit 22 SAS Regiment is 82 years old today (DOB July 1941).
 However, I am only 69 years old later this year.

 I served in the Regiment through the 1970s, 1980s and into the 1990s…a small part of the Regiment’s lifespan so far.